andrew/ultimate-awesome/README.md

 - [awesome-voice-conversion](https://github.com/JeffC0628/awesome-voice-conversion) - A curated list of awesome voice conversion, projects and communities.
 - [awesome-pentest](https://github.com/muhammd/awesome-pentest) - Awesome Penetration Testing   A collection of awesome penetration testing resources.
 - [awesome-explainable-reinforcement-learning](https://github.com/Plankson/awesome-explainable-reinforcement-learning) - A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges.
-- [awesome-distributed-ml](https://github.com/Shenggan/awesome-distributed-ml) - A curated list of awesome projects and papers for distributed training or inference.
 - [reading-material](https://github.com/agrim123/reading-material) - List of some useful blogs, books, courses, papers etc. :books:.
 - [awesome-gdpr](https://github.com/bakke92/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [awesome-clang](https://github.com/ingve/awesome-clang) - Useful resources and samples for using Clang-related tools, or for building stuff on top of Clang.